Sunday, November 3, 2024

 9 September 2024.
 I hand-raked our lawns to make compost.
 I tidied our garden after the previous day's mowing job.
 In our garden shed I wire-brushed dirt off our firewood.

 TIA Stroke.
 Day 1.
 Tuesday 10 September 2024.
+Hospital admission.
 Soon after midnight I was doing word puzzles & watching Al Jazeera TV news when I had my TIA stroke.
 I didn't know it was a stroke then.
 I thought it was vertigo caused by my profound deafness (Menieres Disease).
 I felt dizzy, nauseous, unable to walk properly.
 Left-handed, my handwriting degraded while I tried to do word puzzles.
 My speech was slurry.
 I did eye-excercises to EMDR control my vertigo, to no avail.
 EMDR eye excercise & bed rest usually sorted my vertigo.

 I had a disturbed night, tossing & turning in bed, still not realizing I was having a stroke!